 Even if rillettes - a pâté-like cold meat spread - aren’t your thing, we suggest you give them a test drive here at The Spotted Pig.
 These pork rillettes are absolutely delicious, and not quite as fatty as some of the other examples you might have had.

 When you dine at The Pig, you get the gnudi.
 These are like really big gnocchi - massive, soft, delicious pasta dumplings filled with ricotta.
 No brainer.

 A simple dish that’s insanely flavorful.
-The pea smash is delicious, and complimented nicely by the sausage slices and a little chili for fire.
+The pea smash is delicious, complimented nicely by the sausage slices, and the chili adds some fire.